 Additive/Variant Analysis: This quote is additive to my current understanding of the social and economic dynamics in rural America.

 Contextualization: This quote points to the challenge in the rural communities in general, social and economic, but also in health of the population.
 There is a diversity of people who live and work in rural areas, each with particular healthcare needs.
 There are younger school aged people with specialized needs such as special needs, behavioral health needs and physical health needs, older people with gerontology needs and anyone in between with medical, dental and behavioral healthcare needs.
-However, in most rural areas there is a lack of healthcare professionals to service these needs.
-Which requires people to travel distances to urban areas to see healthcare professionals or utilize telehealth services, which due to lack of broadband systems the connections are unstable in addition to the learning curve and technical resources it takes to partake in this means of healthcare.
+However, in most rural areas there needs to be more healthcare professionals to service these needs.
+Which requires people to travel distances to urban areas to see healthcare professionals or utilize telehealth services, which due to lack of broadband systems the connections could be more stable in addition to the learning curve and technical resources it takes to partake in this means of healthcare.
 There seems like there should be workable solutions that could be available, I think it takes a collaborative to work through those issues and model the solution to different rural areas.

 Source Four: